The GDPR and Data Privacy as a Human Right

 In short, GDPR asks companies and organizations to understand what data they are collecting, why they are collecting it, and have mechanisms set up to manage that data.
-Although GDPR is a European regulation, it applies to all companies and organizations that collect and/or hold data on EU citizens, regardless of where they’re based.
+Although GDPR is a European regulation, it applies to all companies and organizations that collect, process and/or hold data collected from users in the EU, regardless of where the controllers or processors are based.
 Penalties for violating the GDPR are enforceable under international law and can be as high as €20 million or 4% of annual global revenue, whichever is greater.

 While many have focused on the specific measures necessary to ensure compliance with GDPR prior to its May 25, 2018 enforcement date, it’s important to keep in mind that the law is much more than just a series of checklists.
 Many companies and organizations will need to fundamentally rethink core business processes relating to the collection, usage, and preservation of customer data, which will require participation by multiple departments and at every level of the organization.

 Those that have not already done so will need to develop tools and processes to track the provenance of the data they collect, ensuring that data collected for one purpose is not used for another.
 They will also need to develop new policies explaining how data is collected and used in clear, understandable language, not legalese.
 Technical controls will need to be put in place to ensure that when someone’s data is deleted, it is permanently and irrevocably deleted everywhere that it exists, including backups.